 Manufacturers can reduce costs by using new technology to reduce the cost of production equipment and find cheap prices.

 5. Niche Strategy

-A niche strategy focuses on a specific group of consumers or clients that a company believes that its competitors fail to serve all types of generic strategies.
+A niche strategy focuses on a specific group of consumers or clients whom a company believes its competitors fail to serve all types of generic strategies.